 Ensuring a safe environment for all students and employees of SC4 is the professional responsibility of the chief of campus patrol and campus patrol staff.
 Concern for the safety and well being of all members of the college community is also a shared human responsibility for all of us who work and study at SC4.
 To sustain SC4 as a safe and pleasant environment for students and employees, the college has established procedures in compliance with Federal Public Law 101-542.
 Campus security information is available here:

-The Campus patrol office is in Room 207, Main Building.
+The Campus patrol office is in the Main Building, Room 207.

 Campus crime statistics